-As at 30 September 2020, the carrying amount of the Group's intangible assets amounted to RM24,227,000 comprising mainly trademarks, franchise fees and goodwill from the Food Services, Trading and Frozen Food and Dairies business segments.
+As at 30 September 2021, the carrying amount of the Group's intangible assets amounted to RM23,845,000 comprising mainly goodwill, trademarks and franchise fees from the Food Services, Trading and Frozen Food and Dairies business segments.

-Under SFRS(I) 1-36 Impairment of Assets, the Group is required to carry out impairment assessment at least annually by comparing the carrying amounts of the CGUs to which the intangible assets belong against the recoverable amounts for intangible assets with indefinite useful lives such as trademarks and goodwill, and franchise fees with definite useful lives if there are indication of impairment.
+Under SFRS(I) 1-36 Impairment of Assets, the Group is required to carry out impairment assessment at least annually by comparing the carrying amounts of the CGUs to which the intangible assets belong against the recoverable amounts for intangible assets with indefinite useful lives such as trademarks and goodwill, and franchise fees with definite useful lives if there are indications of impairment.

-Management determined the recoverable amounts using the value-inuse method by estimating the present value of the future cash flows from these CGUs.
+Management determined the recoverable amounts using the value-in-use method by estimating the present value of the future cash flows from these CGUs.
+This required key assumptions to be made regarding the respective revenue growth rates, gross margins and relevant discount rates.